 Douglas McK.
 Brown Lecture – March 10th

 The Douglas McK.
 Brown Chair in Law was established in 1986 in honour of one of British Columbia's most distinguished counsel and eminent citizens.
-Professor and alumna Sundhya Pahuja, Director of the Institute for International Law and the Humanities with Melbourne Law School, will be our anniversary lecturer.
-Her lecture topic will be Invisible Leviathans: Global Corporations and International Law.
+Professor and alumna Sundhya Pahuja, Director of the Institute for International Law and the Humanities with Melbourne Law School, was our anniversary lecturer.
+Her lecture topic was Invisible Leviathans: Global Corporations and International Law.

 75th Anniversary Conferences in 2020: